vdaas/vald/docs/user-guides/cluster-role-binding.md

     namespace: default
 ```

-This service account will be [used in Vald Discoverer](https://github.com/vdaas/vald/blob/main/k8s/discoverer/deployment.yaml#L155) to helps automate operations for the Vald cluster.
+This service account will be [used in Vald Discoverer](https://github.com/vdaas/vald/blob/main/k8s/discoverer/deployment.yaml#L155) to help automate operations for the Vald cluster.
 For more information about Vald Discoverer, please refer [here](../overview/component/discoverer.md).

 ## Customize cluster role configuration

-To customize cluster role configuration, you may need to change the `discoverer.clusterRole` configuration on helm chart.
+To customize cluster role configuration, you may need to change the `discoverer.clusterRole` configuration on the helm chart.
 The cluster role configurations are enabled by default.

 ```yaml
   clusterRole: